10% CUOPON CODE FOR SELECTED BRANDS: ANNIVERSARY10

 The end of the kaeri is called tome (留め, meaning stop) and is described as gentle or steep.
 The tome is the point where the hardening reaches the unsharpened back surface (mine).

 The term boshi is mostly used to refer to the hamon on the point (kissaki), including the kaeri.
-However, some refer to the boshi as the continuation of the hamon on the point and see the kaeri as a separate element.
+However, Markus Sesko notes that some consider the boshi to be the continuation of the hamon on the point, with the kaeri viewed as a separate element.

 Interaction of Hamon and Boshi